neondatabase/website/content/docs/introduction/about-billing.md

 <DetailIconCards>

-<a href="/docs/introduction/plans" description="Learn about Neon's pricing plans and what's included'" icon="chart-bar">Plans</a>
+<a href="/docs/introduction/plans" description="Learn about Neon's pricing plans and what's included" icon="chart-bar">Plans</a>

 </DetailIconCards>